jacobweber32/MiLB-Promotion-Gauge/README.md

 Additionally, I added a way to display how ready a player would be if they changed positions.

-10/25 - Added functionality over multiple seasons in addition to counting full season results
+10/25 - Added functionality over multiple seasons

+10/26 - Added "bonus point" system for counting stat benchmarks at each level and updated graphs